Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 May 25, 2001

-[September 8, 2014, in India, is the divine disappearance day of Srila Haridasa Thakura, the great teacher of the glories of the holy name.
+[September 4 or 5, 2017, around the world, is the divine disappearance day of Srila Haridasa Thakura, the great teacher of the glories of the holy name.
 The following is Srila Narayana Gosvami Maharaja's lecture on his glorification, given on May 25, 2001 in Alachua, Florida:]

 Come with me to Jagannatha Puri, near to Sri Caitanya Mahaprabhu and Srila Haridasa Thakura.
 Caitanya Mahaprabhu's pastimes are more deep than the ocean, more deep than even thousands upon thousands of oceans.
 No ordinary person can understand the Lord's pastimes, and even most devotees cannot realize them.